marekjm/viuavm/README.markdown

 Current limitations include:

 - severly limited introspection,
-- no way to express atoms (i.e. all names must be known at compile time, and there is no way to tell the machine "Here, take this string, convert it to atom and return corresponding function/class/etc.")
 - calling Viua code from C++ is not tested
 - debugging information encoded in compiled files is limited
 - speed: Viua is not the fastest VM around
 - VM cannot distinguish FFI calls that are CPU or I/O bound (**WIP**), so if the program performs many I/O operations it may saturate all
   FFI schedulers (which will effectively prevent the program from quickly executing more FFI calls; virtual processes are still running, and
   Viua functions are still freely callable, though)
+- lack of libraries
+- no easy way to perform I/O

 ##### Software state notice